codenart/codenart.github.io/_posts/4-javascript/2017-08-28-javascript-2-type-variable.md

 but there're also some rules that we should take notes:

 - A variable name can contains letters, digits, underscore `_`, and dollar sign `$`.
-- It must not begin with a number
+- It must not begin with a number.
 - Variable name is case sensitive. `box` and `Box` are two different variables.
 - It cannot be any of reserved keywords.
 See list here:
 [JavaScript reversed keywords](https://www.w3schools.com/js/js_reserved.asp)